VioletZhouECE/HTN-backend-challenge/README.md

 The request will be forwarded to the corresponding controller (app.js -> router -> controller).
 The controller is responsible for invoking services to process the request and returning a response.
 All the business logic is located in services/ so that the main logic of the app is decoupled from the http requests and responses.
 This makes the code more maintainable and testable.

 <strong> Why did I choose to use Sequelize ORM instead of just writing SQL? </strong> <br>
-The main reason is that Sequelize supports migrations and seeders which makes setting up the database on a new machine very easy.
+The main reason is that Sequelize supports migrations and seeders.
+This makes setting up the database on a new machine very easy.
 Sequelize guarantees that migrations (to construct database tables) and seeders (to insert default data) are only executed the first time the server starts.
 This effectively prevents data from being inserted twice.
-And of course, Sequelize provides some awesome DAO methods simplifies DB operations (most of the time).
+And of course, Sequelize provides some awesome DAO methods which simplify DB operations (most of the time).

-<strong> Why are skilled stored in its own table? </strong> <br>
+<strong> Why are skills stored in its own table? </strong> <br>
 There is a many-to-many relationship between user and skill.
-According to the database normalization principles, it is good pracitice to store skills in another table which is linked to the user table with a join table for storage optimization and maintainability, though having more tables would result in more table joins and slower processing sometimes.
+According to the database normalization principles, it is a good practice to store skills in another table which is linked to the user table by a join table for storage optimization and maintainability, though having more tables would result in more table joins and slower processing sometimes.

 # Future improvements
 1. Use joi to do more validation on requests and gives more detailed error messages for invalid requests.
 2. Write some test cases, as testability is important.
 3. Some performance optimization ideas:
-   1. As most endpoints require joining users table with the skills table, we can store the joined table as a view.
-This makes most of the queries faster as we can read from the view without performing the join every time.
+   1. As most endpoints require joining the users table with the skills table, we can store the joined table as a view.
+This makes most of the queries faster as we can read from the view without performing the table join every time.
-   2. As users do not gain, lose skills very often, we can consider adding the frequency column to the skills table and have it updated everytime we update user's skills.
+   2. As users do not gain, lose skills very often, we can consider adding the frequency column to the skills table and update it everytime we update the user's skills.
 This will make GET localhost:3000/skills/?min_frequency=5&max_frequency=10 faster as we don't need to run aggregation every time.

 # API documentation
 <strong> Get all users </strong> <br>